jordymac/placeos-site/content/posts/smart-building-automation-platforms-vs-apps.md

   - Visitor Management
   - Wayfinding
   - Workplace
+post_types:
   - blog
-summary: >-
-  Right now, you’ve likely got at least 30 apps on your phone, what if it was the same for your building?
+summary: Right now, you’ve likely got at least 30 apps on your phone, what if it was the same for your building?
-tags: []
+tags:
 author: Jon McFarlane
 image: /images/posts/2024/05/article.jpg
 ---